cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

    * relay, msg is the contract relating to this tx, include the relay info
    * file, msg is the contract relating to this tx, include discription of the file or future file command

-- relay: each chain config relay on own chain by members, TAU mainchain annouce the relay candidates in the daily basis, each node config own successed relays. three of those sharing the time slots.
+- relay: each chain config relay on own chain by members, TAU mainchain annouce the relay canditimestamps in the daily basis, each node config own successed relays. three of those sharing the time slots.

 ## "Wormhole" - HAMT Hashed keys are states inito contract chain history.